OmerSchloss/FlightGearControllerApp/README.md

 ## Summary
 This project is a remote control joystick that connect "FlightGear" simulator and control the plane remotely.

-The project implemented using MVVM architecture and written with kotlin.
+The project implemented in MVVM architecture and written with kotlin.

 ## Setup
 Before running the app you should do the following steps: